PublicInMotionGmbH/ui-kit/packages/sidebar/README.md

 # Talixo Sidebar

-UI component which represents sidebar
+UI component which represents sidebar for dashboards.

 ## How to install